 Keep originals of your documents.

 PATH workers should make a copy of each paper you give them and put it in your file.
 Ask them to date-stamp a copy for you to keep.

 - Keep notes on who you talk to and what they say.
-When you speak with a worker (over the phone or in person), ask for his/her name and title and write it down. - PATH must consider any papers you submit at any time until a final decision is made about your eligibility.
-Use the fax cover sheet at the end of this pamphlet to fax in papers. - If you need help getting or paying for documents, PATH must help you get the documents or information you need.
+When you speak with a worker (over the phone or in person), ask for his/her name and title and write it down. - PATH must consider any papers you submit at any time until a final decision is made about your eligibility. - If you need help getting or paying for documents, PATH must help you get the documents or information you need.
 You cannot be found ineligible because you do not have documents you cannot get or cannot afford. - An advocate, friend, or relative may attend interviews and conferences with you at PATH. - If anyone in your family is sick or has a medical problem, report it on the medical form and ask to see the nurse.